WeblateOrg/weblate/docs/admin/deployments.rst

 With dockerized weblate deployment you can get your personal weblate instance up an running in seconds.
 All of Weblate's dependencies are already included.
-PostgreSQL is configured as default database.
+PostgreSQL is configured as the default database.

 .. _docker-deploy:

 Deployment
 ++++++++++

-Following examples assume you have working Docker environment, with docker-compose installed.
+The following examples assume you have a working Docker environment, with docker-compose installed.
 Please check Docker documentation for instructions on this.